luiswirth/bsc-thesis/src/matter/results.typ

 We verify the source problem by means of the *method of manufactured solution*
 @hiptmair:numpde.
-We restirct ourselves to a simple setup in globally flat geometry on a subset of $RR^n$.
+We restrict ourselves to a simple setup in globally flat geometry on a subset of $RR^n$.
 We validate only the 1-form source problem, but we do this in arbitrary dimensions $n >= 2$.